-After countless sequels and franchise reboots, including an upcoming one with the involvement of Carpenter and original star Jamie Lee Curtis (and strangely enough, comedian Danny McBride), it can feel like there’s no fresh ground in Myers.
+After countless sequels and franchise reboots, it can sometimes feel like there’s no fresh ground in Myers.
 But it’s worth revisiting the movie that started it all to see how many deeper nuances were hiding just below the surface of Carpenter’s sublime terror.
 We rounded up the strange facts, goofs, and hints to catch next time Halloween inevitably pops up on a TV screen near you.

 The opening credits set the mood with an image of a jack-o’-lantern and the movie’s theme song, which instantly communicate that Michael Myers is on his way and you should not underestimate him.
 The thing about that theme song: John Carpenter, who scored the movie himself as he did with many of his movies, clearly understood its power.
 It plays six different times throughout the film, along with variations on it (enough to make its own drinking game).

 2. Halloween exists because of one rich man in the credits.

 After seeing Carpenter’s Assault on Precinct 13, Syrian American financier Moustapha Al Akkad put up the $300,000 budget for the director to make a movie about a psychopath who stalks babysitters.
 Today, the Akkad family is still involved with production of movies in the franchise.